Elias Murr: Business activities

 In parallel with his political endeavors, Murr spent the past twenty years at the helm of "Group Murr", founded in 1957 by his father as a construction company operating in the public works sector.

 Group Murr is featured in Forbes "Top 100 Making An Impact in the Arab World" list.

 In 2015, the group holds more than 25 companies, operating across three continents and a wide range of segments of the international market, including: Construction, real estate and resort development, engineering, consumer products, aviation services, security, commercial services for the shipping industry.

 Murr also serves as the chairman of the board of the Al Joumhouria News Corporation, the publisher of one of Lebanon's leading daily newspapers and of several other thematic periodicals.

 After stopping publications throughout the Lebanese civil war, under H.E.
 Murr's leadership the Al Joumhouria newspaper, saw its rebirth in 2011, and became the first Lebanese newspaper to embrace new media, by developing proprietary mobile applications, push notifications, and developing an award-winning website for its digital edition.

-Murr is also the chairman of the board of Pan Arab News; a website currently under construction, marrying innovation and creativity with using smart technologies to offer its users a unique experience.
+Murr is also the chairman of the board of Pan Arab News; a website currently under construction, combining innovation and creativity with using smart technologies to offer its users a unique experience.
 Pan Arab News will tackle Middle East news as well as the latest events in the Gulf Region.